le0kar0ub1/aisb/w2d3/exercises/ex5/exercise/instructions.md

 2. Open your browser and go to `http://localhost:5000`

-# Exercise 5.2: Becoming number 1
-Now get code execution on the server improving what you did in 5.1!

-# Exercise 5.3
+## After this

-Go back to w2d3_instructions.md from some more cool exercies
+Go back to w2d3_instructions.md for some more cool exercises